iceburg-net/ansible-pcd/roles/pcd-services/varnish/README.md

 For site-specific configuration, add your template to templates/sites and re-configure the varnish role on your server(s).

-See www.example.com.vcl.j2 as an example.
+See templates/sites/www.example.com.vcl.j2 as an example.

-By default, varnish listens on port 8080 and expects backends to respond on port 80.
+By default, our varnish listens on port 8080 and expects backends to respond on port 80.
 This allows you to test varnish on :8080 before commiting it to handle your production traffic.